All Travel Europe Travel

-After heading off later than expected the day before, we woke up bright and early on our fourth day in Iceland, with a plan in mind.
+On our fourth day in Iceland, we woke up bright and early with a plan in mind.
 We grabbed a bunch of road trip snacks from the supermarket next door to the hotel, loaded up the map and got on the road.

-Leaving early actually meant we got lucky as we got to view the sunrise as we drove out of Reykjavík – and spotted a small layby hill area where another car had stopped.
+Leaving early actually meant we got lucky as we got to view the sunrise as we drove out of Reykjavík.
+We spotted a small layby hill area where another car had stopped.
 We spontaneously stopped too to drink in the wonderful view and take some photos – which I’ll forever treasure.
-I think this is one of my favourite moments from our holiday because it was unplanned and we were just really lucky to get these photos.
+I think this is one of my favourite moments from our holiday.
+Just because it was unplanned and we were just really lucky to get these photos.

 Read more: A winter break in Iceland: traversing Southern Iceland